-Older adults refer to those that are age 65 and over.
-Like many cities across California, the population of older adults is increasing and housing that meets changing needs of this demographic is becoming increasingly important.
+Older adults refer to those who are age 65 and older.
+Like in many cities across California, the population of older adults is increasing in Lomita, and housing that meets the changing needs of this demographic is becoming increasingly important.
 Older adults share four common characteristics: